584F525F/584F525F.github.io/docs/About.md

 BitwiseOperator XOR_ [_ as in blinking terminal cursor]

 <p>Graduated with a bachelor's degree in Software Engineer, worked as a Support Engineer for 5 years Installing Call Center solutions, configuring Windows Servers, Installing, configuring, and Administering SQL Server Databases, QA [White & Black box testing], FTP Servers, VDIs, VMs, wrote Windows Applications and Services to increase my efficiency.
-I also worked closely with the Dev team and assisted in a lot of debug sessions, digging through logs and Wireshark captures [Some the protocols I worked with RTP, SIP, Skinny, H323] year after year to locate bugs and resolve them.</p>
+I also worked closely with the Dev team and assisted in countless debug sessions, digging through logs and Wireshark captures year after year to locate bugs and resolve them, some the protocols I worked with UDP, RTP, SIP, Skinny, H323.</p>

 Currently, I'm a Network Engineer and have been in that role for over 4 years now.
 I manage mid-market WiFi support for a Fortune 500 company, you can imagine the never-ending workload and underpay.